cnlohr/badderapple/README.md

 The .h file is used with the playback system by being compiled in.

 ### Interprets `BadApple-mod.mid` and outputs `fmraw.dat` using `midiexport`

+If you want to play with your own compression you can use this tooling, just take note of the following.

 Midiexport reads in the .mid file and converts the notes into a series of note hits that has both the note to hit, the length of time the note should play (in 16th notes) and how many 16th notes between the playing of this note and the start of the next note.